 9. Play in the sprinklers.
 Provided the weather’s nice outside, put on your bathing suits and have at it!

 Educational Boredom Busters

 16. Download a new educational app.
-There are so many fun and educational video games that make learning fun.
-Whether you learn a new language with Duolingo or brush up on your math facts with Reflex Math.
-Educational apps cut the boredom and have a long-lasting effect.
+There are so many fun and educational video games that make learning fun, such as Khan Academy and Duolingo.

 17. Tour a virtual museum.
 Even if you can’t see the art up-close and personal, you can choose nearly any museum in the world to learn about art, history, and culture.